rlivingsus/misc/AllBooks.md

 - Bush, George: Out of Many, One
 - Butler, Octavia: Anything, Kindred
 - Bujold, Lois: Paladin of Souls
 - Byers, Richard Lee: ebook Haunted Lands; Sembia
+- Cabrol, Nathalie: The Secret Life of the Universe
 - Cain, Susan: Quiet: The Power of Introverts in a World That Can't Stop Talking
 - Camp, Jim: Start with No
 - Campbell, Bill: Trillion Dollar Coach